 The review will begin this semester with reporting anticipated for the first half of next year.
 It will have two components – a survey of all Residential College students and a qualitative review using methodology similar to that of the Broderick report.

 Trinity College has commissioned experts in quantitative sociology at the University of Melbourne to create and conduct the survey, while the qualitative review and compilation of the overall report will be performed by Adjunct Professor Marcia Neave AO (pictured), former judge of the Court of Appeal, Supreme Court of Victoria, and commissioner of the Victorian Royal Commission into Family Violence.
 The final report will incorporate both components of the review, delivering an evidence-based assessment of the health of the college’s culture and providing both commendations and recommendations for specific actions.
-Those interested can read the terms of reference of the review here.

 ‘The culture of Trinity affects the way young adults experience college life and the connections and friendships they form at a crucial stage in their development as young adults,’ says Marcia.
 ‘I am impressed by Trinity’s proactive approach in commissioning this review as it has not been triggered by any particular event.
 Rather, it has been instigated by the Warden and Dean of the Residential College with the support of the board, understanding that this process will contribute to an even more lively, intellectually stimulating and supportive college environment.’